pkar70/MyLibs/pkar.StructList/README.md

     Sub MaintainCopy(folderForCopy As String)   // since 1.4.0
     UseBak As Boolean // since 1.6.0; if TRUE, .Save creates .bak file Function SaveTemp(Optional bIgnoreNulls As Boolean = False) As Boolean // since 1.6.1

+ Sometimes list is backed by SSD storage - so we can group together many changes and save only when really needed.
+Behaviour can be controlled using two methods: first, save is done after defined number of calls to DelayedSave; second, save is done after defined TimeSpan after last change.
+Functionality added in 1.8 version.

+    Sub SetDelay(count As UInt16, time As TimeSpan) // save current list (if IsDirty), and set both counter and timespan Sub DelayedSave(Optional force As Boolean = False) // mark as dirty, and wait for saving

 ## proxies for internal list